Tutorial: llmTools SwiftUI

 var argv = [String]()

-for label in tool.arguments {
+for label in tool.schema.function.parameters?.required ?? [] {

-// get arguments in order, Dict doesn't preserve insertion order
+// get arguments in order, Dict doesn't preserve insertion order;

 if let arg = function.arguments[label] {